aymalb/message-board/README.md

-A frontend solution for a message board
+A frontend solution for a message board.
+Now with jQuery.